percy/cli/packages/cli-snapshot/README.md

 When snapshotting a file containing a list of pages to snapshot, the page URLs must all be accessible by a browser.
 The file must be YAML, JSON, or a JS file exporting a list of pages.
-Each page must contain a snapshot `name` and `url`, with an optional `waitFor` option to wait for a selector or timeout before snapshotting the page.
+Each page must contain a snapshot `name` and `url`.
+The options `waitForTimeout` and `waitForSelector` can also be provided option to wait for a timeout or selector respectively before snapshotting.

 #### YAML